-3 Smart Moves for eCommerce to Fuel Customer Engagement
+3 Smart Strategies to Fuel eCommerce Customer Engagement

-In this blog post, we discuss the three key attributes—emotions, participation, and user behavior—that eCommerce enterprises should focus on to improve customer engagement.
+There are three key strategies attributes—emotions, participation, and user behavior—that eCommerce enterprises should focus on to improve customer engagement.

-eCommerce enterprises have started paying a lot more attention to whether their customers really associate with the brand and the ways in which they can connect with customers at a deeper emotional level.
-Dove’s real beauty campaign is a classic example of using emotions to drive engagement.
-The campaign tapped into the emotions of many women about themselves and their appearance.
-In their new campaign—#MyBeautyMySay, Dove wants women to define their beauty their own way.
+Emotions have a strong influence on consumer perceptions, but many eCommerce businesses traditionally focus primarily on rational and product-led messaging.
+Paying attention to what your customers really associate with your brand will open up opportunities to connect at a deeper emotional level.
+Dove’s ‘Real Beauty’ campaign is a classic example of using emotions to drive engagement and, as a result, an uplift in sales.
+The campaign repositioned the brand from just beauty products to a champion and empowerer of women everywhere.
+In their new campaign—#MyBeautyMySay, Dove empowers women to define their beauty their own way.
 Through this campaign, Dove attempts to connect to the self-respect aspect, which many women believe is a “battle still to be won.”

-The question, however, is that how do you use customer emotions to take a preferred course of action?
-A post published on My Customer gives a five-point list on building emotional engagement.
-The post talks about the following list:
+More broadly, however, is the question of how do you use customer emotions to nudge customers to take a preferred course of action?
+My Customer gives a five-point list on building emotional engagement:

 - Know what emotional triggers exist currently in your experience.